Content Map Terms

 Topic Contents

-Wondering what your baby looks like now?
-As you enter the fifth month of pregnancy, your baby is now about the size of an avocado.
-Average baby length is 120 mm (4.7 in.).
+Wondering what your baby looks like at 16 weeks?
+Your baby is now about the size of an avocado.
+Average baby length is 12 cm (4.7 in.).

 How your baby is changing